-- 1. Violating any school rule or school district policy. - 2.
-Willful injury or threat of injury to a bus driver or to another rider. - 3.
-Willful and/or repeated defacement of the bus. - 4.
-Repeated use of profanity. - 5.
+- 4. Repeated use of profanity. - 5.
 Repeated willful disobedience of a directive from a bus driver or other supervisor. - 6.
 Such other behavior as the building principal deems to threaten the safe operation of the bus and/or its occupants.
 See Bus Transportation section for additional information on bus expectations.